Český Brod: Sights

 The remains of the town walls have been preserved almost the entire perimeter of the old town.
 Despite their incompleteness, the preserved fortifications of Český Brod are among the most important examples of town fortifications from the reign of George of Poděbrady.

 The Church of Saint Gotthard was originally a Romanesque church from the 1130s.
 It was rebuilt in the Gothic style in the mid-14th century, modified in the Renaissance style in the 17th century, and then completely rebuilt in the Baroque style in 1765–1772.
 A late Gothic belfry from 1578–1580 stands next to the church.

-The Church of the Holy Trinity is a Renaissance building from 1560–1562, originally built behind the town walls as a cemetery church.
+The Church of the Holy Trinity was built in the Renaissance style in 1560–1562.
+It was originally built behind the town walls as a cemetery church.

 The Old Town Hall is one of the oldest town hall buildings in the Czech Republic.
 The originally Gothic house was built before 1402.
 Today it is the seat of a gallery, the town's cultural and information centre and the town library.
 The premises of the former prison are used for exhibition purposes.

 The current Neo-Renaissance town hall was built in 1897–1898.
 It has been used as the town hall since 1949 and is also protected as a cultural monument.

-Trivia
+Telecommunications

-A large medium wave broadcasting facility is located in Liblice part of Český Brod.
+A large medium wave broadcasting facility is partly located in Liblice part of Český Brod.